puppetlabs/puppetserver/documentation/puppet_server_metrics.markdown

 In addition to the above default metrics, you can also export metrics measuring specific environments and nodes.

-The `metrics.registries.puppetserve.metrics-allowed` parameter in [`metrics.conf`][] takes an array of strings representing the metrics you want to enable.
+The `metrics.registries.puppetserver.metrics-allowed` parameter in [`metrics.conf`][] takes an array of strings representing the metrics you want to enable.

 Omit the `puppetlabs.<MASTER-HOSTNAME>` prefix and field suffixes (such as `.count` or `.mean`) from metrics when adding them to this class.
 Instead, suffix the environment or node name as a field to the metric.